deckhouse/deckhouse/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md

   If you got the error `lock the main queue: waiting for all control-plane-manager Pods to become Ready`, forcibly remove control plane Pods for other nodes.

-- and wait for control plane Pod rolling over and becoming `Ready`.
+- And wait for the control plane Pod to roll over and become `Ready`.

   ```shell
   watch "kubectl -n kube-system get po -o wide | grep d8-control-plane-manager"
   ```

-- check node etcd member has peer and client host as internal node ip
+- Check that node etcd member has peer and client host as internal node IP:

   ```shell
   ETCDCTL_API=3 etcdctl --cacert /etc/kubernetes/pki/etcd/ca.crt --cert /etc/kubernetes/pki/etcd/ca.crt   --key /etc/kubernetes/pki/etcd/ca.key --endpoints https://127.0.0.1:2379/ member list -w table
   ```

-For each another master nodes:
+For each other master nodes:
 - add master role

   ```shell